IVerhusha/tma-jetton-payments-demo/README.md

-# TMA USDt payments Demo
+# TMA USDt Payments Demo

 This Demo TMA showcases the integration with @tonconnect/ui-react and simple processing of USD₮ invoice by [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) in comment.